The ‘Needs to Know’

 13. We now head back along the road we came along & turn right at the junction into Upper Astrod Road

-14. We’re now in Richmond Street so simply carry on.
+14. We’re now in Richmond Street so keep straight ahead.
 This is where we met Jo an old friend we hadn’t seen for about 3 years…sorry we scared you by shouting Jo….Jo…it felt like Alan Partridge shouting “DAN”!!
 Click on DAN to see.

 15. On reaching the junction at the bottom of Richmond Street if you’re feeling hungry or thirsty at the moment there’s The Three Tuns on the left…

-If not, & it was getting dark, so let’s keep straight on down Bull’s Lane…
+If not keep straight on down Bull’s Lane…

 16. At the end near where we left the car on the right is The Baptist Church.
 This building dates back to 1867.
 Baptisms were carried out at the nearby River Cherwell near old Twyford Mill